Melrose UU Church became a certified Green Sanctuary in 2014!

 The Green Sanctuary Committee is eager to welcome new members who would like to help with a particular event and/or take a more active role in the committee – with that in mind, please let a current member know if this is not a good time for you to meet, and they will do their best to accommodate!

 For more information about the UUA Green Sanctuary program, click on the symbol below:

-The Committee has sponsored (or co-sponsored) several film series over the years, an Ell Pond Cleanup Day, a Hunger Banquet, and other events.
+The Committee has sponsored (or co-sponsored) several film series over the years (click HERE for a list and links for some of the films), an Ell Pond Cleanup Day, a Hunger Banquet, and other events.
 We worked with the Religious Education children to ensure that there are recycling receptacles located throughout the church building, and on Social Justice Sundays, we hold Sustainable Cooking classes with the children.
-We hold an annual Green Sanctuary Worship Service (typically on Earth Day in April), and provide information to the congregation about local events and sustainable living for inside the home, workplace, and church.
+We hold an annual Green Sanctuary Worship Service (near Earth Day in April), and provide information to the congregation about local events and sustainable living for inside the home, workplace, and church.

 In 2015, we put Solar Panels on our South-facing roof!!
 Take a look!! (username and password are noted on the left-side of the page, feel free to log in and check on current solar energy activity!)

 Looking to reduce your plastic consumption this holiday season?
 The following companies utilize many types of recycled plastic to make everyday products: Green Toys (toys for young children), Rothy’s (women’s shoes), Patagonia( jackets), West Paw (pet products), Recover Brand Clothing( backpacks and tee shirts), Swagger (socks), Fair Harbor (swimwear), Girlfriend Collective (athletic leisurewear), and Everlane (outerwear).

 The “Nature Gap”: Racial Equity in Natural Spaces